-- To prevent damage to the roof of your vehicle, DO NOT carry any loads on the roof rack without cross rails installed.
-The load should be secured and placed on top of the cross rails, not directly on the roof.
-If it is necessary to place the load on the roof, place a blanket or some other protection between the load and the roof surface. - To avoid damage to the roof rack and vehicle, do not exceed the rated load capacity of your cross rail system or the roof rack system maximum load capacity of 150 lbs (68 kg).
-Always distribute heavy loads as evenly as possible and secure the load appropriately. - Long loads which extend over the windshield, such as wood panels or surfboards, should be secured to both the front and rear of the vehicle.
+• To prevent damage to the roof of your vehicle, DO NOT carry any loads on the roof rack without crossbars installed.
+The load should be secured and placed on top of the crossbars, not directly on the roof.
+If it is necessary to place the load on the roof, place a blanket or some other protection between the load and the roof surface.

-• Travel at reduced speeds and turn corners carefully when carrying large or heavy loads on the roof rack.
-Wind forces, due to natural causes or nearby truck traffic, can add sudden upward loads.
+- To avoid damage to the roof rack and vehicle, do not exceed the maximum roof rack load capacity of 150 lbs (68 kg).
+Always distribute heavy loads as evenly as possible and secure the load appropriately. - Long loads which extend over the windshield, such as wood panels or surfboards, or loads with large frontal area should be secured to both the front and rear of the vehicle. - Travel at reduced speeds and turn corners carefully when carrying large or heavy loads on the roof rack.
+Wind forces, due to natural causes or nearby truck traffic, can add sudden upward lift to a load.
 This is especially true on large flat loads and may result in damage to the cargo or your vehicle.

 Cargo must be securely tied before driving your vehicle.
 Improperly secured loads can fly off the vehicle, particularly at high speeds, resulting in personal injury or property damage.
-Follow the roof rack "Cautions" when carrying cargo on your roof rack.
+Follow the roof rack cautions when carrying cargo on your roof rack.